You may be wondering why you need a list of vegan potato recipes. After all, potatoes are naturally vegan-friendly, right?

 True.
 But many of the things we add to potatoes are not. – I’m looking at you, butter and milk!

 And when you’re feeling really indulgent, there’s probably some cheese and bacon in there too.

-But these easy vegan potato recipes are 100% meat, dairy, and poultry-free.
+But these easy vegan potato recipes are 100% meat, dairy, fish, egg, and poultry-free.
 Still, they’re totally satisfying and delicious.

-Serve them with chicken or pork, or keep it totally vegan with one of these decadent vegan burgers.
-You can’t go wrong!
+Of course, you can always serve them with chicken or pork, or keep it totally vegan with one of these decadent vegan burgers.

 Let’s start with one of most people’s favorites: mashed potatoes.

 They’re creamy, fluffy, light, buttery, and delightful in every way.
 And these vegan mashed potatoes are no exception.